-The board of directors of the Company announced on 20 September 2019 that instead of paying the proposed final dividend of HK0.1250 cent per ordinary share of the Company and a special dividend of HK0.3125 cent per ordinary share for the year ended 31 March 2019 as disclosed in the result announcement on 21 June 2019, the Company would pay an interim dividend of HK0.4375 cent per ordinary share for the year ended 31 March 2019.
+During the year ended 31 March 2020, the board of directors of the Company announced on 20 September 2019 that instead of paying the proposed final dividend of HK0.1250 cent per ordinary share of the Company and a special dividend of HK0.3125 cent per ordinary share for the year ended 31 March 2019 as disclosed in the result announcement on 21 June 2019, the Company would pay an interim dividend of HK0.4375 cent per ordinary share for the year ended 31 March 2019.
 The total amount of the dividend per ordinary share to be received by shareholders of the Company will remain unchanged, despite the reclassification of the dividend described above.
 The interim dividend of HK0.4375 cent per ordinary share, amounting to approximately HK\$3,500,000 in aggregate was paid on 21 October 2019.

-Subsequent to the end of the reporting period, an interim dividend of HK0.4375 cent per ordinary share, totally amounting to HK\$3,500,000 in respect of the year ended 31 March 2020 has been declared by the directors.
-The interim dividend declared after the year ended 31 March 2020 was not recognised as a liability as at 31 March 2020 as it had not been approved by the board of directors of the Company.
+Subsequent to the end of the reporting period, an interim dividend of HK0.45 cent per ordinary share, totally amounting to HK\$3,600,000 in respect of the year ended 31 March 2021 has been declared by the directors.
+The interim dividend declared after the year ended 31 March 2021 was not recognised as a liability as at 31 March 2021 as it had not been approved by the board of directors of the Company as at 31 March 2021.